-OPT 732 Advances in Optometry
+OPT 732 Advances in Optometry & Ocular Imaging

-This seminar course is intended for presentations on contemporary and future innovations in the practice of optometry from the development of new technologies and instrumentation, to better management strategies, research in Pharmacogenetics, detection of markers predictive of disease, pharmaceutical discoveries and better optical solutions to current refractive disorders.
+This seminar course is intended for presentations on contemporary and future innovations in the practice of optometry from the development of new technologies and instrumentation, to better management strategies, research in pharmacogenetics, detection of markers predictive of disease, pharmaceutical discoveries and better optical solutions to current refractive disorders.
+A wide array of advanced corneal and refractive imaging systems devices will also be introduced.